modelscope/agentscope/examples/environments/auction_simulation/README.md

 - `bidder-num`: the number of bidders who participate in the auction.
 - `agent-type`: `random` or `llm`, the agent type of bidders.
 - `waiting-time`: the waiting time for the auctioneer to decide the winner.
+- `use-dist`: whether to use the distributed version.
+(You have to shut down the simulation manually in the distributed version.)

 The following is sample output: